 Opening the Book courses can play a key part in staff inductions and appraisals.
 Many library services are building Opening the Book courses into their training strategy across the whole service.
-Typically a service buys a pyramid of places – 50 Entry level, 25 Intermediate and 5 Advanced.
+Typically a service buys a pyramid of places – 50 Page/Shelver places; 25 Librarian/Library Associate/Library Technician places and 5 Library Manager places.
 Services from London to Kampala have adapted numbers to fit their specific needs.
-In another model, libraries in North Wales combined together to run a shared program with regional funding.
+In another model, libraries in North Wales combined together to run a shared programme with regional funding.

 Below are three examples of how libraries are building Opening the Book courses into their strategic planning.